my1396/Econ-Study/_posts/2024-02-18-Norsk-Grammar.md

 | å befinne seg      | to stay, locate, live (somewhere)     |
 | å uttale seg om noe | to comment on something, make a statement on |

+**å egne seg**

+1. å egne seg for noen → to be suitable for sb

+   Denne filmen egner seg for barn.
+   → This movie is suitable for children.
+2. å egne seg til noe → to be suitable for sth

+   Han egner seg til jobben.
+   → He is suitable for the job.
+3. å egen seg å gjøre noe → to be suitable for doing sth

+   Det egner seg ikke å diskutere dette nå.
+   → It is not suitable to discuss this now.

 --------------------------------------------------------------------------------